simonneutert/pizza-dough-calculator/README.md

 Due to its fineness, tipo 00 flour can absorb very large amounts of water, ranging from 50% all the way up to 100%.
 This allows your pizza to stay nice and crispy, without drying out in the oven.

-If you can’t find tipo 00 flour, you can use regular bread flour.
+If you can't find tipo 00 flour, you can use regular bread flour.
 You should never use all-purpose or cake flour.
-If you use bread flour, which hasn’t been sieved as finely as tipo 00, you won’t be able to use as much water.
-It’s still possible to make pretty good pizzas with normal bread flour, but I’d recommend only using between 50% and 60% water to prevent the dough from getting soupy.
+If you use bread flour, which hasn't been sieved as finely as tipo 00, you won't be able to use as much water.
+It's still possible to make pretty good pizzas with normal bread flour, but I'd recommend only using between 50% and 60% water to prevent the dough from getting soupy.

 ## Water

-The pizza dough calculator assumes that you’re using tipo 00 flour.
-If this is the case, you won’t need to make any changes to the water percentage indicated.
+The pizza dough calculator assumes that you're using tipo 00 flour.
+If this is the case, you won't need to make any changes to the water percentage indicated.

-In case you’re using regular bread flour, it would be wise to set the parameter between 50% and 55%, since regular bread flour can’t absorb large quantities of water.
-If you don’t use less water with bread flour, your dough will get wet and soupy.
+In case you're using regular bread flour, it would be wise to set the parameter between 50% and 55%, since regular bread flour can't absorb large quantities of water.
+If you don't use less water with bread flour, your dough will get wet and soupy.

 ## Salt